This is what happens when your bed doubles as your desk and you’re in the middle of remastering a bunch of stuff from seven or eight years ago.

 Going about it this way keeps the process fresh and engaging.
 I don’t think creative energy is something to be bent or bullied where you or someone else thinks it’s supposed to go.
 I think it’s best served by letting it find its own way, and letting yourself be surprised.

 The day the music ceases to surprise me, there won’t be any point in making it anymore.

-I say all of that because this one — even though it isn’t a solo album — is pretty long.
+I say all of this because this album — even though it isn’t a solo mission — is pretty long.
 It’s also one of the more crafted things I’ve been involved in.
 Steven and I went on such a songwriting tear together, very early in the recording process we already had a group of about a dozen songs we knew we wanted to make up the framework of the album.
 And almost all of those songs are here.
 But new ideas kept falling out anyway.
 And in spite of our best efforts to hold them back, we liked a few of them far too much to keep a lid on them.
-So we let the most convincing of them squeak through, while doing our best to keep the quality control pretty unforgiving.
+So we let the most convincing of them squeak through while doing our best to keep the quality control pretty unforgiving.

 We decided to call the songs that came a little later and didn’t want to be denied “afterthoughts”.
 Another Turn was an exception, and the one late addition to get a proper title.

 We wanted the album cover to be a collage of pictures that commented on each of the songs in one way or another (that was Steven’s idea, and man, was it a good one).
 The more songs there were, the more difficult it was going to be to come up with an appropriate image for each of them and then create a collage that made some amount of visual sense.
 Elbowing a few songs into a different category did a neat job of getting rid of that potential stumbling block.